YehiaMetwally95/YehiaEngine/README.md

 - WebElementActions Class for Different Interactions with Web Elements
 - W3CTouchActions Class for Different Interactions with Mobile Elements "Android or IOS", Based on W3C Actions APIs for Swiping and other Gestures
 - NativeAndroidActions for Different Interactions with Native Android Elements, Based on UIScrollable Class for Swiping Into Screen and Into Element Without using x,y Coordinates
-- Provide Easy Interaction with Native Mobile Elements like Tap / Long Tab /Zoom / DragAndDrop/ Swipe, with one command with Auto Scrolling the Target Element into Screen or into Swiped Element
+- Simulating All Mobile Gestures like Tap / Long Tab /Zoom / DragAndDrop/ Swipe, with only one command while Auto Scrolling to the Target Element into view (Scroll into Screen or into Swiped Element)
 - Synchronizing All Elements Identifications and All Actions taken on elements inside Fluent Wait with lambda expression, thus waiting till action is taken not just till finding the element

 ### Browser Interactions